What is sea buckthorn?

 Extracting sea buckthorn oil is a difficult and delicate process, and it determines the quality of the end product.
 There are a lot of different methods of extraction, but the most common are cold-press and supercritical CO2 extraction.
 Each method comes with its own set of advantages and disadvantages.
 However, most experts recommend the supercritical CO2 extraction, as it preserves the highest amount of positive attributes of the oils’ impressive nutrient profile (Sanibalm’s method!).

 Nourish your tattoo!
-Pick up some Sanibalm from our store today!
+Pick up some Sanibalm from our shop today!

 Was this article helpful?